jamesainslie/dot/README.md

 ## Features

 Planned features for v0.1.0:
-- Manage packages by creating symbolic links to target directory
+- Stow packages by creating symbolic links to target directory
-- Unmanage packages by removing symbolic links from target directory
+- Unstow packages by removing symbolic links from target directory
-- Remanage packages with incremental updates
+- Restow packages with incremental updates
 - Adopt existing files into packages
 - Conflict detection and resolution
 - Transactional operations with rollback